 The IRS Fresh Start Program is nothing new.
 It dates back to 2011, and has been designed to give taxpayers and small businesses burdened with first-time tax debt an opportunity to straighten things out and get out of debt while also avoiding tax liens.

 Over the years, it has undergone significant changes.
 The majority of the provisions outlined in the initiative are designed to make applying for tax relief programs and paying back taxes a far easier process.

-The Fresh Start Program was created to help taxpayers that owe back taxes.
+The Fresh Start Program, sometimes referred to as the “IRS second chance program”, was created by the IRS to help taxpayers that owe back taxes.
 In 2011, it was a prerequisite for them (taxpayers) to have no federal tax liens filed against them.
 The program was focused on the following:

 - Making it easier to obtain a Federal Tax Liens (FTLs) release right after paying the debt.

 - Enabling small businesses to obtain Installment Agreements (IAs) easier.

 - Allowing an individual taxpayer that entered into DDIA (Direct Debit Installment Agreement) withdraw Federal Tax Liens more frequently.